EPAM-JS-Competency-center/workshops/messaging-in-the-cloud/workshop/content/_index.en.md

 +++
-title = "Welcome to the template for AWS Workshops!" chapter = true weight = 1
+title = "Welcome to the Messaging In The Cloud!" chapter = true weight = 1
 +++